Raleigh, NC Relative Adoption Lawyer

 A traditional, independent adoption requires many steps and can take a great deal of time.
 If you are involved in a relative adoption, there are some steps you can skip and you may be able to formalize the adoption sooner.

-During a relative adoption in North Carolina, a pre-placement home study is typically not required – though it may be.
+During a relative adoption in Raleigh, a pre-placement home study is typically not required – though it may be.
 A home study is conducted by a social worker or licensed professional to determine if the adoptive parents are capable of providing a safe and comforting home to the child.
 The adoptive parent does not have to have a home study done before the child can live with them.

 Whether or not a post-placement home study is required or up to the discretion of the Clerk of Court who acts as the judge in adoptions and depends on the situation.
 The Clerk may waive a post-placement report if the child has lived with the grandparent or other relative for at least two consecutive years previous to their filing the adoption petition.